 This is the last installment of my mammoth series about the Indian Pacific train, which is part of an 11,000km train journey I took across Australia – and back again.
 My mission: to see if spending eight days on a train could inspire boredom.
 So far, no luck.
 Let’s see what the last two days […]

 So far in my 11,000km journey by train across Australia and back, I’ve been aboard the Indian Pacific for three nights since getting on in Sydney.
 We’ve stopped in Broken Hill, Adelaide, Cook, and Kalgoorlie.
 Today, I arrive at my halfway point and destination of sorts: Perth.
-If you missed the first three parts of […]
+This post was originally published in 2011.
+It […]

 I had but a mere 24 hours (26 to be exact) to enjoy Perth, between getting off the Indian Pacific train from Sydney, and getting right back on it the following day to return to my point of origin.
 “Why aren’t you staying in Perth for longer?” was a question I often fielded in describing […]

 At this point in the Indian Pacific series, I’m four days into my epic 11,000 km journey across Australia (and back), and have spent the last two nights aboard the Indian Pacific, traveling from Sydney to Perth (and back).
 Today we’re checking out Cook and Kalgoorlie.
-Learn about my grand departure from Sydney and the people I met on Day One.
-And […]
+Learn about my grand departure from Sydney and the […]

 Thus far in this series, I’ve set the stage for my epic 11,000km train journey, boarded the Indian Pacific train in Sydney, explored my digs, and settled in for the night.
-Day Two Accounting for a half-hour time change back before bedtime, I awake (somewhat self-begrudgingly) just before dawn.
-Apparently catching the sun rise […]
+I will wake up to Broken Hill.
+This post was originally published in 2011.
+It has since been updated for accuracy of links and […]

 My reasons for taking the Indian Pacific train across Australia in the way that I did are not why most normal folk would have.
 In reflecting on my three-day adventure riding The Ghan from Darwin to Adelaide, I was surprised at how quickly the time passed.
 I had figured that, despite my love of long-distance […]